Where can I get Naloxone?

 What is Naloxone?

-Naloxone is a safe medication that reverses the effects of an opioid overdose.
-It will only work for an opioid overdose and not any other substance.
+Naloxone is a safe medication that can reverse an opioid overdose.
+It works only for opioid overdoses, not for overdoses involving other substances.

 How does it work?

-Opioids are usually a medication prescribed by a doctor to help with pain management.
-Common opioids include Oxycodone (Percocet®, OxyContin®) and Hydrocodone (Norco®, Vicodin®).
-Fentanyl and morphine are opioids commonly administered in hospitals, while heroin is an illegal opioid.
-If you are taking opioids, talk to your doctor or pharmacist about finding alternatives or safe ways to manage side effects and reduce risks.
+Opioids are medications often prescribed by a doctor to help manage pain.
+Common examples include oxycodone (Percocet®, OxyContin®) and hydrocodone (Norco®, Vicodin®).
+Fentanyl and morphine are opioids commonly used in hospitals, while heroin is an illegal opioid.
+If you take opioids, talk with your doctor or pharmacist about safer options or ways to reduce risks and manage side effects.

 What are the side effects?